IWSLT/IWSLT.github.io/_pages/2022/conference.md

 ## Sponsorship Opportunities

-IWSLT welcomes sponsorships to support human evaluations and student grants.
+IWSLT welcomes sponsorships to fund human evaluations, data collections and students.
 Sponsorships in kind will be managed by the IWSLT Chairs in collaboration with the sponsor.
-Donations in cash will be managed through the Association for Computational Linguistics.
+Donations in cash will be collected through the Association for Computational Linguistics and used to sponsor students and to fund human evaluations and data collections run by non-profit entities.

-- Best student paper award: $1,000
-- Student travel grant: $500 each (up to 5)
-- Human evaluation grants: $1000 each (up to 5)
+We offer three sponsorship levels: bronze ($500), silver ($1,000), gold ($2,000), platinum ($5,000)
+Sponsors will be recognized in the website, during the conference and in the conference proceedings.